Americans in North Korea

 Americans in North Korea consist mainly of defectors and prisoners of war during and after the Korean War, as well as their locally born descendants.
-Additionally, there are occasional tours and group travel which consists of Americans via train or plane from China, some with temporal lodging and stay.
+Additionally, there are occasional tours and group travel which consist of Americans via train or plane from China, some with temporary lodging and stay.

 Prisoners of war

 On September 17, 1996, The New York Times reported the possible presence of American POWs in North Korea, citing declassified documents.
 The documents showed that the U.S. Defense Department knew in December 1953 that "more than 900 American troops were alive at the end of the war but were never released by the North Koreans".
 The Pentagon did not confirm the report, saying it had no clear evidence that any Americans were being held against their will in North Korea but pledged to continue to investigate accounts of defectors and others who said they had seen American prisoners there.
 The North Korean government has said it is not holding any Americans.